reggiezhang/Evernote-Dir-Importer/README.md

-## dir-to-evernote for MacOS
+## dir-to-evernote for macOS
-Import directory into Evernote for MacOS
+Import directory into Evernote for macOS

+## Prerequisites
+- macOS 10.10 or later
+- Evernote for macOS installed

 ## Install
 ```